 Don’t let the water dry on the grill or else the meat will stick on it.

 Cleaning Inside the Gas Grill

-Use a putty knife to clean the sear plates and use a wire brush to sweep everything off the sear plates on to the drip pan.
+Use a putty knife to clean the sear plates and use a wire brush to sweep everything off the sear plates onto the drip pan.

-The only problem I found in this grill is the drip pan.
-It’s too small and fills up quite fast if you are having a party.
-I had to constantly check the pan so that it does not over flow or create any flare-ups.
+The only problem is the drip pan.
+It’s too small and fills up quite fast, you have to constantly check the pan so that it does not overflow or create any flare-ups.

 Note: Do not use any cleaning agent or a hard brush to clean the interior or the exterior of the grill.

-The grill comes with a lifetime warranty with limited warranty on the smaller stainless steel parts.
+The grill comes with a lifetime warranty with a limited warranty on the smaller stainless steel parts.

-The Napoleon Built In Grill LEX 605 Natural Gas is truly a spectacular grill and with the ad-on parts and the accessories that Napoleon offers, you can make your grilling experience more fun.
+The Napoleon Built-In Grill LEX 605 Natural Gas is truly a spectacular grill, with the ad-on parts and the accessories that Napoleon offers, you can make your grilling experience more fun.

 If you are thinking about buying a grill, then I suggest that you give this one a chance.